 - - Your contact preferences.

-The DART team may also hold personal data relating to your professional activity to help us send you relevant content regarding careers, professional interest networks and Volunteering activity.
-This data may have been provided by you, or it may have been obtained from social media (LinkedIn, Facebook) or publically available sources (Companies House and other business-related resources), namely:
+The Development and Alumni Relations Team may also hold personal data relating to your professional activity to help us send you relevant content regarding careers, professional interest networks and volunteering activity.
+This data may have been provided by you, or it may have been obtained from social media (LinkedIn, Facebook) or publically available sources (Companies House and other business-related resources, namely:

 - - Your current job title, employer and work email addresses